Egidius Monoszló: Later life

 Egidius Monoszló was one of the last surviving barons who participated in the 1260s war and who were members of the feudal anarchy's first generation.
 As he had no legitimate heirs, he made his first will and testament in 1298, when formally adopted his maternal relatives from the gens Bő, Peter, Count of the Székelys from 1294 to 1300, and Michael, who later served as Archbishop of Esztergom between 1303 and 1304.
 Egidius donated Darnóc Castle (today Slatinski Drenovac, Croatia) to them, however both Peter and Michael had died before Egidius.
 In 1308, Egidius changed his last will and testament, when his son-in-law, Nicholas Aba and his brothers (John, James and Peter) from the Nyék branch were granted Darnóc.
 Egidius was a staunch supporter of Charles I during his struggle for the Hungarian throne.
 Historian Pál Engel claimed Egidius participated in that royal campaign, belonging to Charles' entourage, where waged war against oligarch Matthew III Csák, who ruled de facto independently the north-western counties of Hungary.
-Charles captured Nagyszombat (today Trnava, Slovakia) in early 1313.
+Charles captured Nagyszombat in early 1313.
 There lying on his deathbed, Egidius made his final testament at the local Franciscan friary.
 On 11 March 1313, Archbishop Thomas presented the document, thus Egidius died a few days earlier.
 According to his intention, his widow and minor orphan daughters were supposed to inherit the whole Atyina and Novák lordship in Slavonia.
 Egidius donated Nagylak (today Nădlac, Romania) to the Archdiocese of Esztergom, while Szond, Bács County (today Sonta, Serbia) became a property of his other son-in-law, Philip Kórógyi and his ambitious family.
+According to his last will, his another son-in-law Nicholas Felsőlendvai was granted the castle Rupoly (near Kaposvár) in Somogy County.